-Legal Validity and Significance of E-Waybill
+Legal Validity and Significance of e-Waybill

-E-Waybill is the electronic version of the consignment note issued in paper form.
-E-Waybill is of great importance in terms of verification and audit of VAT declarations and commercial transactions.
+e-Waybill is the electronic version of the consignment note issued in paper form. e-Waybill is of great importance in terms of verification and audit of VAT declarations and commercial transactions.

 Date: 05 February 2025